Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 When unRaid starts up the password file is pulled onto the transiant /root folder by a script

-If the file exists then the drive is mounted
+If the file exists then the drive(s) are mounted

-If unRaid server is stolen then there is should be no access to Netgate and hence drives remain encrypted
+If unRaid server is stolen then there should be no access to Netgate and hence drives remain encrypted

-Script Setup
+Setup
 -----

 To enable the script to run on UnRaid install plugin ```NERDTOOLS``` and enable ```SSHPASS```.
 This enables us to SSH into NETGATE within a script without user interaction.

 Edit in this [script](UnraidScript.txt) using the User\_Scripts plugin.
 Set the script to run when 'array starts up'

-On NETGATE device use add-on **FILER** to create a file in a user's (SSH\_USER) home folder.
+On NETGATE device use add-on ```FILER``` to create a file in a user's (SSH\_USER) home folder.
 The file should be plain text and contain a password - name the file ```unraidpass.txt```.

 Create a new pfSense user and grant access for SSHing only (effectively gives ADMIN rights - sop not advised to expose port 22 publically!).

 Also enable SSH on the pfSense - Sytem/Advanced/Secure Shell.
-Leave the other options as default
+Leave the other options as default.

 Creating New Encrypted DataSets